 For example, of the estimated 100,000 car crashes a year linked to drowsy driving, almost half involve drivers age 16-24, according to the National Highway Traffic Safety Administration.
 What’s more, like all of us, teens get more emotional when they are sleep-deprived.

-The best thing a parent can do to help teens get the sleep they need is to make sure there is no cell phone by their side when they go to bed.
+The best thing a parent can do to help teens get the sleep they need is to make sure there is no smart phone by their side when they go to bed.
 Period.
 Turn it off and take it away.
 It’s good parenting.